NCERT Solutions for Class 9 English Beehive Chapter 2 - Wind PDF Download

 Vedantu Facilitates NCERT Solutions for CBSE Syllabus

-You can get not only Class 9 English chapter Wind but also the other chapters of the Beehive.
-Along with that, you can get previous year questions with solutions given by our English experts.
-You also get additional questions with answers that will help you score more in the examination and upgrade your confidence.
-You can get all these NCERT Solutions and previous year questions PDF on Vedantu.
+You may obtain not just the Class 9 English chapter Wind, but also the previous Beehive chapters.
+You may also access prior year questions with answers from our English specialists.
+You will also receive additional questions and answers to help you perform higher on the exam and boost your confidence.
+All of these NCERT Answers and previous year questions PDF are available on Vedantu.

 1. ___ Is the Poet of the Poem

 Answer:(d) Subramania Bharati